|Date of Issue||April 22, 2013|

 |Used - Very Fine||Only available to paid users|

-The hidden date for this stamp can be found on the bone.
+The hidden date for this stamp can be found near the right edge of the stamp.

 In 2010, close to 150,000 homeless pets were admitted to shelters.
 Thanks to the efforts of caring workers and volunteers, a good number of these animals were either returned to their owners or placed in new homes; unfortunately, far too many were not.